 Ms. Kandi has been teaching dance for 40 years.
 She is a certified member of Dance Educators of America.
 She began her dance training at the age of 6.
 She has studied with many legends in dance including Gus Giordano, Lea Darwin, Joe Lanteri, and Joe Tremaine.
 Her dancers have won multiple awards in regional and national competitions.
 Ms. Kandi was the director of the East Tennessee Dance Ensemble for 20 years.
 While under her direction, the ensemble studied and performed in New York and Chicago.
 They also performed at Disney World, Sea World, Universal Studios, as well as with the Royal Caribbean and Carnival cruise lines.
 Additionally, her dancers have also performed for the Orange, Sugar, and Peach Bowl games.
 Ms. Kandi's love of dance and music will shine through as she teaches her students to dance from their heart.

-Jamie is a rising Senior at Oak Ridge High School.
-She has been dancing at the Dance Centre of Oak Ridge focusing on Ballet, Tap, Jazz, Pointe, Lyrical, Hip Hop, and Musical Theater.
-She has been performing with ORCBA for years dancing various roles such as ‘a Snow Flake’ and ‘Petite Mirliton’ in the Nutcracker, ‘a Royal Ball Guest’ in Cinderella, ‘The Cat’ in The Ugly Duckling, and ‘Mrs. Potts’ in Beauty and the Beast.
+Jamie is a Senior at Oak Ridge High School.
+She has been dancing for fourteen years at The Dance Centre of Oak Ridge focusing on Ballet, Tap, Jazz, Lyrical, Pointe, Hip Hop and Musical Theatre.
+She also loves competing on the DC senior competition team.
+She has been performing with ORCBA dancing various roles such as ‘Clara’ and ‘Flower Soloist’ in the Nutcracker, ‘Cinderella’ in Into the Woods, ‘The Cat’ in The Ugly Duckling, and ‘Mrs. Potts’ in Beauty and the Beast.

 Emily has been dancing for sixteen years at the Dance Centre taking ballet en pointe, lyrical, tap, and jazz.
 Emily has also loved dancing competitively with the DC senior competition team.
 She has danced many roles in ORCBA such as ‘Clara’ in the Nutcracker, ‘Anna’ in A Tribute to Frozen, and the 'Enchantress' in Beauty and the Beast.
 She is a junior at the University of Tennessee, majoring in English with a creative writing concentration.
 When Emily isn't at the studio, she's either writing, reading, or taking care of her three hamsters, leopard gecko, and her sweet pup Sophie!